uaf/uaf/README.md

 Status?
 -------------------------------------------------------------------------------

+Currently only the OPC UA client-side is implemented.
+Many services are fully implemented (see list below) but some less-frequently used services are still pending.
+Support for security is already partly implemented but not functional yet.

- - Supported on the Client side:
+ - Supported services on the Client side:
    - read (synchronous + asynchronous)
    - write (synchronous + asynchronous)
    - method call (synchronous + asynchronous)